 - 1 tbsp cumin

 - 1 tsp coriander

 - Optional parsley or cilantro for garnish

-- Heat a large, non-stick skillet on medium high heat and spray with non-fat cooking spray.
+Heat oil in a large, non-stick skillet on medium high heat.
 Add in the garlic, and cook until slightly tender and fragrant, about 2-3 minutes.

 Entire recipe makes 6 servings